LeChat76/Projet10OC/README.md

 #### Optionnals features for **issue**:
 - **GET** method:
     <font color="red">Note : to respect <font color="green">"green coding"</font>, result of the first two requests will display minimal informations, for detailed informations, show specific issue with third request</font>
-    - Show all issues for current user: `localhost:8000/api/issue/`
+    - Show all issues authenticated user created: `localhost:8000/api/issue/`
     - Show issue(s) associated to an project you are contributor or author: `localhost:8000/api/project/<int:pk>/issue/`
-    - Show specific issue if authorized: `localhost:8000/api/issue/<int:pk>/`
+    - Show specific issue if you are contributor or author: `localhost:8000/api/issue/<int:pk>/`
 - **PATCH** method:
-    - You can modify specific issue if authorized: `localhost:8000/api/issue/<int:pk>/`
+    - You can modify specific issue if you are contributor or author: `localhost:8000/api/issue/<int:pk>/`
         - field you can modify : __priority__, __title__, __description__, __type__ and __statut__
 - **DEL** method:
-    - You can delete specific issue if authorized: `localhost:8000/api/issue/<int:pk>/`
+    - You can delete specific issue if only if you are the author: `localhost:8000/api/issue/<int:pk>/`

 ----------------------------------------------------------------------------------